 - Encrypt values for sensitive information used as command parameters so Slack and users never see it.

-See the sections below for more information about Commander features that enhance custom Slack apps.
+See the sections below for more information about Commander features that enhance Slack with custom commands.

 The above diagram shows an example of a Commander slash command an administrator would use to create a command for your custom app.
 The command prefix /nc identifies all slash commands that belong to the Commander app, and command_create creates a custom slash command called print with one parameter, <msg>.
 The output from the command /nc command_create print <msg> is a link to the Nimbella Cloud to edit the source code for this new command.

-Users (or other commands like tasks and triggers) who have been granted permission to run the print command would enter a slash command such as /devops print “Hello World!”.
+Users (or other commands like tasks and triggers) who have been granted permission to run the print command would enter a slash command such as /nc print “Hello World!”.

 For a tutorial with detailed steps on how to create a custom app and custom commands, see the Quickstart Guide.

 Slack doesn't provide an environment to develop Slack apps or a cloud that runs Slack apps.
-With Commander, your app runs on the Nimbella Cloud.
+With Commander, your commands run on the Nimbella Cloud.
 There's nothing to install, no servers to manage, and no services you need to provision.